kubernetes/community/contributors/design-proposals/network/pod-resolv-conf.md

 The follow configurations will result in an invalid Pod spec:

-* nameservers or search paths exceed system limits.
+* Nameservers or search paths exceed system limits.
 (Three nameservers, six search paths, 256 characters for `glibc`).
+* Invalid option appears for the given platform.

 # References